gap-actions/setup-gap/README.md

 All of the following inputs are optional.

 - `gap-version`:
    - The gap version or branch to build.
-You may specify "latest" for the latest release, or "default" for the default branch. see "Changes to inputs" under "What's new in v3" for more details.
+You may specify "latest" for the latest release, or "devel" for the development version.
+     See "Changes to inputs" under "What's new in v3" for more details.
    - default: `latest`
 - `repository`
    - The GitHub repository from which to clone GAP.